astuder/Inside-EZRadioPRO/docs/boot.md

 `KEY1` and `KEY2` are XORed with `ROM_ID` and ROM content to initialize CRC and other variables.

 Decryption is done per byte.
 The encrypted byte is XORed with bytes from ROM with addresses determined by the keys and previous data.
+Encryption and decryption steps are identical.

-A 32 bit CRC is continously updated, with the first 16 bit being used for verification.
+A 32 bit CRC is continously calculated based on the unencrypted data, with the first 16 bit being used for verification.

 The command `RAM_TEST` (`0x03`) seems to use a different algorithm to calculate the checksum (CRC) of a given memory area.